 The G2A marketplace is widely known as being the sketchiest way to buy your games.
-Allegations against the marketplace range from stolen keys being sold openly on the store to ___.
 Recently, a G2A employee attempted to bribe indie developers to post an article written by G2A that discussed how great G2A was for the games market.

 Following this most recent controversy, G2A has proposed a new key-blocking tool for developers.